wpmetabox/docsv2/docs/rwmb-set-meta.md

 title: rwmb_set_meta
 ---

-`rwmb_set_meta` is a helper function that helps you to set meta value for an object.
+`rwmb_set_meta` is a helper function that helps you to set value for a field.

-To set meta value, use the following code:
+## Arguments

+This function accepts 4 parameters as follows:

 ```php
 rwmb_set_meta( $object_id, $field_id, $value, $args = [] );